Master of Science in Project Management

 Curriculum

-The Master of Science in Project Management is earned upon the successful completion of 30–36 credit hours (total varies depending upon how many business foundation courses are required based on the student’s approved degree plan).
+The Master of Science in Project Management is earned upon the successful completion of 33 credit hours.
 All courses are three credits unless otherwise noted.

 Course Title Credits